NetBr3ak/Statistical-Quality-Control-Exam-Assist-Program/README.md

   ```bash
   python3 statistical_quality_control.py
   ```
+## "It's too complicated for me as a non-programmer" 😓

-Alternatively, you can skip all these steps and simply copy all the code from the "statistical_quality_control.py" file in this repository.
-Then, paste the code into a Python 3 interpreter like Visual Studio Code (highly recommended) or any other IDE that supports Python 3 and those libraries.
+Alternatively, you can skip all these steps and simply copy all the code from the <a href="https://github.com/ProfessionalCatSummoner/Statistical-Quality-Control-Exam-Assist-Program/blob/main/statistical_quality_control.py">statistical_quality_control.py</a> file in this repository.
+Then, paste the code into a Python 3 interpreter like Visual Studio Code or any other IDE that supports Python 3 and those libraries.

+## "It's still too complicated for me!
+(The echoes of anxiety intensify)" 😣

+CHill out.
+An even quicker and easier way to do it is by using this link: <a href="http://tpcg.io/_68CG3I">here</a>.
+Just click "Preview" on this site in the upper left corner.
+You don't have to worry about programming or installation – it all works online with Python 3 and has all the necessary features.

 ## Contributions 🤝